Investing / Trading

 If you look carefully at the charts, you will find that the vendor is depicting the following.
 (You can view this in live markets also) :-

->> The close of the previous 1 min. candle, becomes the open of the current/next 1 min. candle when a new tick lands up.
+>> The close of the previous 1 min. candle becomes the open of the current/next 1 min. candle when a new tick lands up.

->> So in this case, the open of the new candle = the close of the previous 1 min. candle (new tick generated automatically) and the close of the current candle = the single tick which came in.
+>> So in this case, the opening of the new candle = the close of the previous 1 min. candle (new tick generated automatically) and the close of the current candle = the single tick that came in.

 >> This creates a wrong and unnecessary additional tick, which also results in the creation of a candle with a body, which should normally be absent.

->> This actually means, that the stock traded at least twice during that 1 min. candle, whereas it had actually traded only once.
+>> This actually means, that the stock traded at least twice during that 1 min. candle, whereas it had traded only once.

 >> This is also possible with more than 1 tick, in case the opening tick does not come exactly at the opening time of the candle.